styler00dollar/VapourSynth-RIFE-ncnn-Vulkan/README.md

 * uhd: UHD mode.
 Recommended for 2K above resolution.

 * sc: Repeat last frame at scene change to avoid artifacts.
 You must invoke `misc.SCDetect` on YUV or Gray format of the input beforehand so as to set frame properties.

-* fp32: Use single precision FP32 instead of half precision FP16.
-Note that mixing one instance using `fp32=False` with the other instance using `fp32=True` in the same script will mysteriously cause the other instance to produce black frame.

 * list_gpu: Print a list of available GPU device.